 Can Cataracts Be Prevented?

-Wearing sunglasses or wide-brim hats while outside, for example, can help reduce exposure to UV rays, and prevent the breakdown of proteins in the cornea.
+As we age, the possibility of developing cataracts increases.
+Currently, there is no evidence that cataracts can be prevented, however, there are ways that may be helpful to mitigate your chances of developing a cataract.
+Wearing sunglasses or wide-brim hats while outside, for example, can help reduce exposure to UV rays, and prevent the breakdown of proteins which causes cataracts.
 Smoking or a poor diet can also contribute to the formation of a cataract.
 By quitting smoking and eating a healthy, balanced diet rich in vegetables and fruits, it may be possible to slow cataract development.
+Regular eye appointments can help provide early detection if a cataract is forming.
 If a cataract is present but detected early, it may be possible to improve vision through non-surgical use of corrective lenses or simply by using brighter lights while indoors.

 The presence of cataracts in one or both eyes can dramatically affect vision, having a profound effect on quality of life.
 Driving with cataracts can be very dangerous as you maybe unable to distinguish certain colors and handle the glare of light.